Management of Care: Delegation & Ethics Scenarios

 Respect the patient's right to make informed decisions about their care.

-Clinical Example: A competent patient refuses blood transfusion due to religious beliefs.
+Clinical example: A competent patient refuses blood transfusion due to religious beliefs.
 The nurse respects this decision and documents appropriately.

 Beneficence